In Canada, one of the options available to provide debt relief is debt consolidation.

 2. Home equity loan

 You can either refinance your home or take out another mortgage to pay debts.
-Home equity is the amount that is left when you subtract what you owe the bank for your house from how much the house is worth.
+Home equity is the amount that is left when you subtract your home mortgage from how much the house is worth.

 For example, if your home is worth $500,000 and your mortgage is $350,000, then your equity is $150,000.